In 2010 I was in my mid 40’s, at the height of my career as an Executive Manager in a major bank.

 From that day my life was never to be the same again.

-In November 2013 I officially medically retired (after being on Income Protection for 2 years and working from home as much as possible) and I became the “proud” owner of a permanent colostomy.
+In November 2013 I officially medically retired (after being on Income Protection for two years and working from home as much as possible) and I became the “proud” owner of a permanent colostomy.

 Up to this point it had been quite a journey with my medical team including a Clinical Immunologist, Colorectal Surgeon, Endocrinologist, Orthopaedic Surgeon, Gynaecologist, Ear Nose and Throat Specialist, Infectious Disease Specialist, Neurologist and Dermatologist, Gatroenterologist, Rheumatologist and an Opthamologist, all trying to work out what was causing my complex and quite rare health issues.